Asskicker25/Authentication-Service/README.txt

 RUN INSTRUCTIONS:
 1. Open the AuthenticationService_Server.exe first.
 This is the server that connects to the SQL database.
+2. Enter your SQL database password to connect to database.
-2. Open the AuthenticationClientServer.exe second.
+3. Open the AuthenticationClientServer.exe second.
 This is the server that accepts clients to connect to it.
-3. This connects itself as a client to the AuthenticationService_Server.
+4. This connects itself as a client to the AuthenticationService_Server.
-4. Open the Chat_Client.exe third.
+5. Open the Chat_Client.exe third.
 This is the client where you register and authenticate.
-5. In the client, you have a menu with options 1.
+6. In the client, you have a menu with options 1.
 Create Account and 2.
 Authenticate Account.
-6. Choose the option by entering the number.
+7. Choose the option by entering the number.
-7. Enter your email and password in the respective fields.
+8. Enter your email and password in the respective fields.

 VIDEO LINK : https://youtu.be/qMRi-GsRCtM